Fukushima nuclear plant starts highly controversial wastewater release

 The United Nations nuclear watchdog also said it would launch a webpage to provide live data about the discharge and repeated its assurance that the IAEA would have an on-site presence for the duration of the release.

-But initial readings showed the tritium concentration in the wastewater was well below the operational limit, the agency said, according to Agence France-Presse.
+But initial readings showed the tritium concentration in the wastewater was well below the operational limit, the agency said, according to AFP.

 "IAEA experts this week took samples from the first batch of diluted water prepared for discharge," the agency said in a statement.
 "The IAEA's independent on-site analysis confirmed that the tritium concentration in the diluted water that is being discharged is far below the operational limit."